dennisdunn/dennisdunn.github.io/_posts/2022-05-01-practical-parsing-with-parser-combinators.md

 Factor -> open Expr close | number
 ```

-Enough hand-waving - let’s build a parser using parser combinators so you can see how powerful they really are!
+Enough hand-waving - let's build a parser using parser combinators so you can see how powerful they really are!

 ## A Parser Combinator Library

-We are going to build a parser combinator library called Tiny Parse for Kevin and he’ll use it to build a parser for the simple arithmetic expressions that we just built the grammar for.
+We are going to build a parser combinator library called Tiny Parse for Kevin and he'll use it to build a parser for the simple arithmetic expressions that we just built the grammar for.

 If you want to dive right into it you can find the source code at:

 https://github.com/dennisdunn/tiny-parse-js.git

 It is also available as an npm package if you want to play around with the library.
-Note that this is not production-ready code, it’s a pedantic tool so don’t use it in anger!
+Note that this is not production-ready code, it's a pedantic tool so don't use it in anger!
 Just follow the instructions in the README to add Tiny Parse to your package.json.

 ## The problem of State

 Remember that we are dealing with a Type 2 context-free language, that means that our parser will need to hold more state than
 can be accomadated in a simple state machine.
 First, our input string will have a pointer to the next character to be read.
-We’ll encapsulate the string and the pointer into a Stream class with seek(position), peek() and read() methods.
+We'll encapsulate the string and the pointer into a Stream class with seek(position), peek() and read() methods.
 Read() will return the next character from the stream and advance the pointer.
 Peek() returns the next character but does not advance the pointer.
 Seek() moves the pointer to the designated position and returns nothing.

 Secondly, the nested nature of the processing will be tracked on the call stack of the functions making up the parser.
-We’ll need to be aware of this as we build our parser or we will absolutely blow the stack on a simple input sentence.
+We'll need to be aware of this as we build our parser or we will absolutely blow the stack on a simple input sentence.

 ## Code the simplest thing possible